Nationals vs. Athletics Player Props Betting Odds

-The Washington Nationals host the Oakland Athletics at Nationals Park on Saturday at 7:05 PM ET.
-Those looking to place a player prop wager can find odds on Esteury Ruiz and others in this contest.
+Those looking to place a player prop wager can find odds for Lane Thomas, Esteury Ruiz and others in the Washington Nationals-Oakland Athletics matchup at Nationals Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!